fairdataihub/fairdataihub.org/blog/fairshare-v2.0.0.md

 ---
-title: 'An Expanded GitHub Workflow'
+title: 'An Expanded GitHub Workflow in FAIRshare'
 authors:
   - 'SanjaySoundarajan'
 date: '2022-08-31'